galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ![Density Plots](../../images/limma-voom/densityplots.png "Density Plots")

-We can have a look more closely to see whether our threshold of 0.5 CPM does indeed correspond to a count of about 10-15 reads in each sample with the plots of CPM versus raw counts.
+We can also have a look more closely to see whether our threshold of 0.5 CPM does indeed correspond to a count of about 10-15 reads in each sample with the plots of CPM versus raw counts.

-The report provides links to PDFs of plots shown in the report and also to the rest of the additional plots selected to be output.
+The `Report` provides links to PDFs of all plots shown in the `Report` and also to the rest of the additional plots selected to be output.

 ![Report Outputs](../../images/limma-voom/report_plots.png "Report outputs")

 Click on the `CpmPlots.pdf` link in the `Report`.
 You should see 12 plots, one for each sample.
 Two of the plots are shown below.
-From the plots we can see that 0.5 CPM is equivalent to ~10 counts in each of the 12 samples, so 0.5 seems to be an appropriate threshold for this dataset.
-These samples all have sequencing depth of 20-30 million (see the `Library information` file) so a CPM value of 0.5 would be ~10 counts.
+From these plots we can see that 0.5 CPM is equivalent to ~10 counts in each of the 12 samples, so 0.5 seems to be an appropriate threshold for this dataset (these samples all have sequencing depth of 20-30 million (see the `Library information` file below) so a CPM value of 0.5 would be ~10 counts).

 ![CPM threshold Plots](../../images/limma-voom/cpmsvscounts.png "CPM vs Raw Counts Plots")

 > ### {% icon tip %} Tip
 >
 > * A threshold of 1 CPM in at least minimum group sample size is a good rule of thumb for samples with about 10 million reads.
 For larger library sizes increase the CPM theshold and for smaller library sizes decrease it.
-Check the CpmsPlots to see if the selected threshold looks appropriate for the samples (equivalent to ~10 reads).
+Check the CpmPlots to see if the selected threshold looks appropriate for the samples (equivalent to ~10 reads).
 >
 {: .tip}

 ## Box plots

 We can also use box plots to check the distributions of counts in the samples.
-Box plots can be selected to be output by the limma-voom tool if normalisation is applied (TMM is applied by default).
+Box plots can be selected to be output by the Galaxy limma-voom tool if normalization is applied (TMM is applied by default).
 The plots are output in the `Report` and a link is also provided to a PDF version (`BoxPlots.pdf`).
 With the box plots for these samples we can see that overall the distributions are not identical but still not very different.
 If a sample is really far above or below the blue horizontal line we may need to investigate that sample further.

 ![Box Plots](../../images/limma-voom/boxplots.png "Box Plots")